Gregjarvez/mrgregory.dev/src/pages/articles/set-timeout/index.md

 This article will reintroduce you to javascript's setTimeout function and what variadic functions are._

 If you have conjured any form of javascript timer or done any asynchronous programming, you would have come across the setTimeout function.
-Typically it takes a function as the first argument and timeout number as the second to say the least.
+Typically, it takes a function as the first argument and timeout number as the second to say the least.
 Often, this signature is the one you see the most.
 So far so good.

 Here is what I just said in code.